CCPA and GDPR Comparison

 - Your business controls over personal information for over 50,000 consumers, households or devices

 It’s important to note that you are responsible for protecting data acquired in the 12 months prior to enactment of the law, in other words all of 2019.
+As the CCPA has been replaced with the newer CPRA, the alignment with the GDPR becomes even more resemblant.
 If you don’t currently fall into one of these categories, you might in the near future, after which you must comply.
 So in general, unless your company is very stable well below these limits, you should plan to conform to these laws.

 We don’t keep any credit card data, are we OK?